Hi, I’m Alan.

 - Holistic Therapies, Relaxation methods and techniques

 When I am not working, I enjoy walking in the natural environment with my young son or a friend, attending local farmers markets and farm shops or catching up with friends at independent coffee shops and traditional pubs, indulging my enjoyment of good food, good coffee and good conversation.
 I have a daily meditation practice and am a member of the Stonewater Zen Sangha, attending the centre in Liverpool at least once a week.
 I enjoy spending time in the natural environment, especially being near to mountains / hills, forests and the sea.
 I am especially fond of the Highlands and Islands of Scotland, and visit nearly every year.
 I play guitar in a couple of bands and enjoy live music and listening to one of my many Spotify playlists or a podcast whilst driving or doing things around the house.
 I always have a book on the go, often related to Zen or Counselling / Psychotherapy / Psychology and Philosophy (I need to read more novels!).
+I particularly enjoy the work of Irvin Yalom, one of my therapeutic heroes.
 I enjoy keeping physically active through walking and challenging myself through barbell strength training at the gym.